Okpainmo/rusty-chat/README.md

 # Rusty Chat.

-A standard and modular(domain-driven-development) chat application backend built with the Rust programming language(and the Axum framework).
+A modular(domain-driven-development patterned) opensource chat application backend built with the Rust programming language(and the Axum framework).

 ## Features